mheese/journalbeat/README.md

 ### cgo

 The underlying system library [go-systemd](https://github.com/coreos/go-systemd) makes heavy usage of cgo and the final binary will be linked against all client libraries that are needed in order to interact with sd-journal.
-That means that the resulting binary is not really platform / distribution independent (which is kind of expected in a way).
+That means that the resulting binary is not really Linux distribution independent (which is kind of expected in a way).